 The younger of two sons decided that he was ready to move away from home and strike out on his own.
 He asked his father for his inheritance.
 The young man went to a far country and quickly made friends—probably because of his money.
 However, the Bible says that when the money was gone so were his friends.

 Without money and food the boy found a job working for a farmer.
-His job was to feed the sheep.
-He became so hungry that he had to eat with the sheep to survive.
+His job was to feed the pigs.

 In this awful condition the young man realized that even the servants in the house of his father lived better than he was living.
 He determined to return to his father as a servant, not a son.

 When the young man returned he was surprised to find his father eagerly waiting for him.
 The young man arrived to open arms.
 Though he came home to be a servant, his father gave him a ring, a robe and a welcoming party.

 There are many applications of this parable.
 A basic one is that as children of God He will welcome us back, with rejoicing, when we stray away from Him.